mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 ### Property and Value Restrictions
+The ontology employs property restrictions to define specific conditions for classes.
+These restrictions help refine the classification of dishes based on user needs.
-Utilizes property restrictions like existential and universal quantifiers to define complex dishes, vegan dishes, and more.
+For example, utilizes property restrictions like existential and universal quantifiers to define complex dishes, vegan dishes, and more.
 - **Complex_Dish**: Dish and (hasIngredient min 10 owl:Thing)
 - **VeganDish**: Dish and (hasIngredient only PlantBasedIngredient)
 - **HighProteinDish**: Dish and ((hasIngredient some Bean) or (hasIngredient some Chickpea) or (hasIngredient some Lentil) or (hasIngredient some Quinoa))